 Example of Class A Shares

 - Let us assume a company that has several shares issued to its shareholders.
 It has categorized these shares based on voting rights per share.
-Thus, it made 3 categories of shares – Class A, Class B, and Class C. Class C shares have 1 voting right per share, Class B shares have 5 voting rights per share whereas Class A shares have 10 voting rights per share.
-In a board meeting, the Class A shareholders will be prominent in decision making as their voting value is higher although the decision will be solely based upon the number of shareholders of each category.
+Thus, it made 3 categories of shares – Class A, Class B, and Class C. Class C shares have 1 voting right per share, Class B shares have 5 voting rights per share, whereas Class A shares have 10 voting rights per share.
+In a board meeting, the Class A shareholders will be prominent in decision-making as their voting value is higher, although the decision will be solely based on the number of shareholders of each category.